-What you’re seeing above are stop motions of cross=sections of hardwood, burls and branches made by filmmaker Brett Foxwell using a milling machine to cut slices from 1/40 inch to 1/2,000 of an inch thick.
-He cleaned, polished and applied wood oil to each cross-section before capturing it with a stop-motion camera.
+What you’re seeing above are stop motions of cross sections of hardwood, burls and branches made by filmmaker Brett Foxwell using a milling machine to cut slices from 1/40 inch to 1/2,000 of an inch thick.
+He cleaned, polished and applied wood oil to each section before capturing it with a stop-motion camera.
 Do yourself a favor and watch with the sound off, because the imagery is amazing.

-Our first collaboration with Bergdorf Goodman, featuring the dancer Maggie Cloud interpreting some of the new designers featured on their shoe floor.
+Our first collaboration with Bergdorf Goodman features dancer Maggie Cloud interpreting a range of shoes by new designers.
 Our multi-media profiles with the designers will be rolling out over the next few weeks on the Bergdorf Goodman blog, 5th at 58th.

 Two people have shown me this same video this week, of Triadisches Ballett by Oskar Schlemmer.
 It's an amazing Bauhuas marionette masterpiece, and worth a watch for the weirdness alone.

 IN HIS SEMINAL TEXT “ON THE SHORTNESS OF LIFE," THE ANCIENT ROMAN PHILOSOPHER SENECA REFLECTED UPON THE ETERNAL STRUGGLES OF HUMANITY AND CANONIZED A ROSTER OF UNCOMFORTABLE REALITIES (AS TRUE TODAY AS THEY WERE IN 50 A.D.), INCLUDING: “THEY LOST THE DAY IN EXPECTATION OF THE NIGHT AND THE NIGHT IN FEAR OF THE DAWN."